 Does cow’s milk affect human hormones?

 Whey proteins in milk cause our insulin levels to rise.
-In fact, milk (which has a low glycemic index and therefore doesn’t cause our blood sugar to spike); causes our insulin levels to rise more than pure sugar does.
+In fact, milk (which has a low glycemic index and therefore doesn’t cause our blood sugar to spike); causes our insulin levels to rise just as much as white bread does [Nilsson M et al 2004 Am J Clin Nutr 80:1246 –53].
 I know that most of us think of insulin simply as the hormone that keeps our blood sugar in check, but this is really not its primary purpose.
 Insulin is the mother of all growth hormones; it is intimately involved with all aspects of growth (see: Carbohydrates).

 Whey proteins in milk also signal our body’s Growth Hormone (or GH; also known as somatotropin) levels to rise.
 GH is critical for growing taller.